cult-of-coders/meteor-tuts/source/chapters/1/methods.md

 - Making API calls
 - Any other dirty thing you can possibly think of

-Methods are created server-side, but they can work client-side also (we'll explain it later)
+Methods are created server-side, and they can be called from the client or from the server as well.
+Because we use `meteor shell`, it means we are calling them from the server.

+We can also have registered methods client-side, that's for Optimistic UI, something we don't need to bother with right now.

 ## Creating a Method